-The management function of the Arena REIT Group was internalised in the prior year, taking effect from 12 December 2014.
-The internalisation process involved the stapling of each share in Arena REIT Limited ('ARL') to each existing stapled security, as well as the acquisition by ARL of Citrus Investment Services Pty Ltd, Arena REIT Management Limited and Arena Property Services Pty Ltd.
+The management function of the Group was internalised from 12 December 2014.
+The internalisation process involved the stapling of each share in Arena REIT Limited ('ARL') to each existing stapled security, as well as the acquisition by ARL of Citrus Investment Services Pty Ltd and Arena REIT Management Limited.